frame-lang/frame_transpiler/docs/source/index.rst

 What is Frame?
 --------------
-Frame is an easy to learn language for writing specifications for system behavior.
-From a Frame specification, the `Link Frame transpiler <https://github.com/frame-lang/frame_transpiler>` can generate both UML documentation as well as code in 8 langauges.
+At the highest level, Frame is language for defining the behavior of systems in Frame specification docs, or specs.
+In practice, system designers and programmers can define Frame specifications that generate both UML documentation as well as code in (currently) 8 different programming languages, with many more to come.

-Frame is a simple yet powerful textual language for defining the dynamic behavior of systems, enabling software architicts and developers to quickly design - and code - state machines that comply with core UML statechart concepts.
+The Frame transpiler is the open source CLI tool that turns Frame specs into UML or code.
+The transpiler, or Framepiler, is written in Rust and is straightforward to modify to add new target outputs for documentation and source code generation.
+You can experiment with Frame online `here <https://framepiler.frame-lang.org>`_.

 A Markdown Language For System Designers
 ----------------------------------------